Head-to-Head · Updated May 2026

 South Korea

 Two of East Asia's most compelling travel destinations sit 1,200km apart and draw from completely different cultural wells.
-Japan is ancient, precise, and endlessly layered.
-South Korea is dynamic, modern, and proudly itself in a way that has taken the world by storm.
-Both have world-class food.
-Both are safe, efficient, and fascinating.
+Japan is ancient, precise and endlessly layered.
+South Korea is dynamic, modern and proudly itself in a way that has taken the world by storm.
 The choice is harder than it looks.

 The Big Picture

-They share a sea, a deep history of cultural exchange, and a mutual intensity that has produced two of the world's most distinctive travel experiences.
-But the traveller who returns from Japan and the traveller who returns from South Korea have had fundamentally different journeys.
+They share a sea, a deep history of cultural exchange and a mutual intensity that has produced two of the world's most distinctive travel experiences.
+The traveller who returns from Japan and the traveller who returns from South Korea have had fundamentally different journeys.

 🗾